 You can reach me at joshua_feldman [at] g [dot] harvard [dot] edu.

-I’m trying to start a certificate in public interest data science at Harvard.
+I started a summer fellowship at Harvard where students in the data science programs receive funding to work at nonprofits and public sector organizations over the summer.
 If you have any thoughts on this, please let me know!
 If you’re interested in public interest tech, Bruce Schneier has put together a great collection of resources.

 Q: How does the behaviour of highly connected individuals affect how diseases spread with respect to communities?